D. Shankar Singh: Legacy

 Shankar Singh is often referred to as one of the legendary filmmakers of the early Kannada cinema era.
 He is believed to be a staunch follower of Mahatma Gandhi and actively participated in the freedom campaigns across Karnataka.
 His passion towards the arts field drove him to collaborate with a hotelier, B. Vittalacharya and produce some of the best known Kannada films starting from the mid-1940s.
 Although during that era, all Kannada films were being made and shot in Madras (the present Chennai), Singh is believed to have not moved to Madras for any of his projects.
 All his films were being shot at Navajyothi Studios in Mysore.
 Mahatma pictures is also noted for breaking conventions and being experimental towards film making.
 It was also a pioneer in introducing graphical effects in Kannada cinema by adapting many trick shots in many mythological and folklore films.

 Recognizing Singh's determination of making Kannada films in Karnataka, the Government began to subsidize Kannada films.
 In 1962, Singh insisted the then Chief Minister S. Nijalingappa to extend the patronage for films made in Karnataka.
 Considering his point, the Government levied a surcharge of a rupee per ticket to fund the development of Kannada industry.
 Singh is credited to be first to explore the shooting locales in and around Karnataka.

 Apart from the leading actor of Kannada cinema, Dr. Rajkumar, Mahatma Pictures has the distinction of introducing many successful artists to the film industry such as P. Kalinga Rao, Rajan–Nagendra, T. N. Balakrishna, Hunsur Krishnamurthy and Arjun Sarja among others.

 Personal life and family

-Shankar Singh is married to the actress Prathima Devi, who played lead roles in many of his directorial and production projects.
+Shankar Singh was married to the actress Prathima Devi, who played lead roles in many of his directorial and production projects.
 Their son Rajendra Singh Babu and daughter Vijayalakshmi Singh are both Kannada film directors and producers.
 Actor Auditya is his grandson and actress Rishika Singh is his granddaughter.